Orion-AI-Lab/PrototypeInSAR/README.md

-### Code and Models from the paper "Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection", IEEE Transactions on Geoscience and Remote Sensing, 2022
+### Code and Models from the paper [Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection](https://arxiv.org/abs/2201.03016), IEEE Transactions on Geoscience and Remote Sensing, 2022

 If you use the code or models in this repo cite our paper: